 The "Ready" light will come ON when the system is ready to be armed.
 When the "Ready" light is OFF, there is an open zone on the system.
 The zone must be closed or bypassed before the system can be armed.
-If the "Ready" light is OFF and none of the Zone Lights are ON, the Tamper Zone has been activated.

 The "Armed" light will come ON to indicate that the system is armed.
-The "Armed" light will FLASH to indicate that the system is armed and that there is no Entry Delay on any of the zones.
+The "Armed" light will flash to indicate that the system is armed and that there is no entry delay on any of the zones.